 Consistent with the provisions of EC Section 42238.07, the State Board of Education (SBE) adopted regulations governing the expenditure of supplemental and concentration funds in January 2015.
 These regulations are at 5 CCR sections 15495-15497.5.

-5 CCR Section 15496 addresses the requirement that schools districts "increase or improve" services for unduplicated pupils in proportion to the increase in supplemental and concentration
+5 CCR Section 15496 addresses the requirement that schools districts "increase or improve" services for unduplicated pupils in proportion to the increase in supplemental and concentration funds (EC Section 42238.07(a).)6

 Calculating the Minimum Proportionality Percentage (MPP)